 Support for the features and settings described in this section varies between devices.
-This icon the feature or setting is only available in some devices.
+This icon indicates that the feature or setting is only available in some devices.

 Show or hide the main menu.

-Set light theme or dark theme.

-- Change account: Log out from the current account and log in to a new account. - Log out: Log out from the current account.

-The context menu contains:

-- Analytics data: Accept to share non-personal browser data. - Feedback: Share any feedback to help us improve your user experience. - Legal: View information about cookies and licenses. - About: View device information, including AXIS OS version and serial number.
+Access the release notes.
+Access the product help.
+A Change the language. igodot Set light theme or dark theme.
+The user menu contains: • Information about the user who is logged in. • $\stackrel{\longrightarrow}{\leftarrow}$ Change account : Log out from the current account and log in to a new account. • Log out : Log out from the current account.
+The context menu contains: Analytics data: Accept to share non-personal browser data. • Feedback: Share any feedback to help us improve your user experience.
+Legal: View information about cookies and licenses. • About: View device information, including AXIS OS version and serial number. • Legacy device interface: Change the device's web interface to the legacy version.